How to create credentials for Google APIs

 API key created

-Having said that, currently, the newly created API key is unrestricted.
+Currently, the newly created API key is unrestricted.

-It means, it can be used for accessing the API of any enabled Google service from the API Library.
+It means it can be used for accessing the API of any enabled Google service from the API Library.

 This is not secure because it could result in unauthorized use.